1997 Alamo Bowl

 The 1997 Alamo Bowl featured the Purdue Boilermakers, and the Oklahoma State Cowboys.

 Oklahoma State took an early 3–0 lead on a field goal.
 Purdue responded with an 18-yard touchdown pass from Billy Dicken, to take a 7–3 lead.
 The teams traded field goals before half time, and Purdue led 10–6 at halftime.

 In the second half, quarterback Billy Dicken rushed one yard for a touchdown increasing Purdue's lead to 17–6.
 Running back Jamaal Fobbs sprinted 21 yards for a touchdown pulling OSU to within 17–13.
 Wide receiver Vinny Sutherland changed the momentum by running for a 19-yard touchdown, extending Purdue's lead to 24–13.
-Billy Dickens threw a 69-yard touchdown pass to Chris Daniels making the score 30–13.
+Billy Dicken threw a 69-yard touchdown pass to Chris Daniels making the score 30–13.
 Purdue added a field goal to make the margin 33–13.
 Oklahoma State scored before the end of the game to make the final 33–20.